KosinskiLab/mosaic/docs/tutorial/workflows/pipeline.rst

    # Preview runs without executing
    mosaic-pipeline pipeline.json --dry-run

-For job array submission on SLURM, save this script and run ``sbatch run_pipeline.sh``:
+For job array submission on SLURM, save this script and run it as ``sbatch run_pipeline.sh``:

 .. code-block:: bash